wwywyyg/CMPE-172/Lab2/README.md

 ![ValAndVarUserDemo_SC](https://github.com/wwywyyg/CMPE-172/blob/main/Lab2/Images/ValAndVarUserDemo_SC.png)

 ```
-a)In ValAndVarUserDemo is testing the "val" and "var" features.
+a)This demo is testing the "val" and "var" features.

 b)"val" is to for statement local variable, also the variable will  claim the variable to   final variable if use "val",
   "var" is almost the same with "val" the different is "var" not claim variable to final.